cwendorf/CALM/docs/examples/producingCodes.md

 #### Example: Control (First) Contrasts

-The intercept is equivalent to the mean of the group means.
-Remaining parameters represent the difference between each group and the first group.
+The intercept is equivalent to mean of the group means.
+Parameters represent the difference between each group and the first group.

 ```r
 GM <- c(1/3,1/3,1/3)